ploomber/ploomber/doc/get-started/basic-concepts.rst

 2. Python/R scripts/notebooks
 3. SQL scripts

-You can develop pipelines where all tasks are functions, scripts, noteboks, SQL scripts, or any combination of them.
-They all have the same interface but details vary.
+You can develop pipelines where all tasks are functions, scripts, notebooks, SQL scripts, or any combination of them.
+They all have the same interface, but details vary.
 We describe the nuances in upcoming sections.

-Sections are independent, you can skip to whatever task type you want to know more about.
+Sections are independent; you can skip to whatever task type you want to know more.

 Defining a pipeline
 -------------------